Stallaert Lab

 Studying the cell cycle in its native environment

-The tumor microenvironment (TME) plays a major role in the initiation, progression and drug sensitivity of tumors.
+The tumor microenvironment (TME) plays a major role in the initiation, progression, and drug sensitivity of tumors.
 However, we know very little about how the TME influences cancer cell proliferation and arrest.
 Does the TME expand or limit the repertoire of cell cycle paths available to a tumor cell?
 Using tissue specimens of patient tumors, we are trying to understand how the TME influences the proliferation/arrest decision of cancer cells.

-Precision medicine to target tumor-specific cell cycles
+Developing precision medicine that target tumor-specific cell cycles

 We are always on the lookout for curious minds